zero-to-mastery/resources/CONTRIBUTING.md

 # Contributors' Guide

-💪👍 First off, thanks for taking your time to contribute, you are amazing! 👍💪
+💪👍 First off, thanks for taking the time to contribute, you are amazing! 👍💪

 This is a growing list of **resources** for learning and improving as a developer and/or designer and we want to make contributing as easy and transparent as possible, whether it is: